UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 + Third-party data:

-    - Data collected from the public, when the public is not a customer of the collecting organization.
+    - Data collected from the public when the public is not a customer of the collecting organization.
     - Price databases, news aggregators, etc.